What Is a Welding Respirator? (N95, P100, and PAPRs)

 - What is a welding powered air-purifying respirator (PAPR)?

-- What to consider before choosing a respirator?
+- What factors when choosing a welding respirator?

 Why do you need a respirator when welding?

-- Welding fumes generated by the intense heat of the welding arc.
-Fumes are solid airborne particulates of the welding electrode (rod or wire), coatings on the base metal, and the base metal itself.
-Hot-cutting processes such as plasma and oxyfuel also generate welding fumes.
+- Welding fumes are generated by the intense heat of the arc.
+Fumes are solid airborne particulates of the electrode (rod or wire), coatings, and the base metal.
+Hot-cutting processes such as plasma and oxyfuel also generate fumes.

 - Chemical vapors can be released from degreasing products and paints.
 To make things worse, if welding takes place when vapors are in the air, more harmful gases may appear from the arc’s heat and UV rays.

 - Oil particulates in the form of mist.
-Oil particulate sources are high-speed machinery that uses oil for lubrication or oil for drilling and cutting protection.
+Their sources are high-speed machinery that uses oil for lubrication or oil for drilling and cutting protection.